Chapter 6

 However, as time went by and I began to see what God really

-those things in my own strength.
-He knew that the only way I could
+do those things in my own strength.
+He knew that the only way I

-obey Him was for Him to change me into the image of Jesus.
-I then
+could obey Him was for Him to change me into the image of

 God Understands - What A Relief!

-bring great relief and will be life giving to you.
-When you can look
+will bring great relief and will be life giving to you.
+When you can

-at the Bible through the eyes of this new perspective, God's plan for
+look at the Bible through the eyes of this new perspective, God's

-you is possible to fulfill!
-Once you can understand what God
+plan for you is possible to fulfill!
+Once you can understand what

-expects, and the glorious provision that He has made so that it is
+God expects, and the glorious provision that He has made so that

-possible to achieve, many otherwise confusing scriptures will no
+it is possible to achieve, many otherwise confusing scriptures

 I Am Trying To Help You Get Set